 Vegan Crème Brûlée

 This easy vegan crème brûlée recipe is everything you want in a creamy, decadent dessert.
-If you’re a beginning vegan baker, you’ll love how easy it is to make a crème brûlée without eggs!
-It’s easier than the traditional recipe and uses 7 ingredients.
+Make this crème brûlée without eggs for a simple but elegant dessert!
+This plant-based dessert is easier than the traditional recipe and uses only 7 ingredients.

 Drizzle some blueberry sauce over the top for an even more dramatic presentation and flavor.